arnaud-jamin/Cog/README.md

         PCHUsage = PCHUsageMode.UseExplicitOrSharedPCHs;
         PublicDependencyModuleNames.AddRange(new string[]
         {
-            "CogCommon",  // The CogCommon is required on all target configuration "AIModule",
+            "CogCommon",  // CogCommon is required on all target configuration "AIModule",
             "Core",
             "CoreUObject",